Roky Erickson

 Roger Kynard "Roky" Erickson (July 15, 1947 – May 31, 2019) was an American musician and singer-songwriter.
-Called an "outsider genius," he was a founding member and leader of the 13th Floor Elevators as well as a pioneer of psychedelic rock music during the mid-to late 1960s.
+Called an "outsider genius", he was a founding member and leader of the 13th Floor Elevators, as well as a pioneer of psychedelic rock music during the mid to late 1960s.
+Additionally, he founded the band Roky Erickson and the Aliens in the late 1970s.

 Biography

+Early life

-Erickson was born in Dallas, Texas to Roger and Evelyn Erickson, and had four younger brothers.
+Erickson was born at the Nightingale Hospital in Dallas, Texas, on 15 July 1947 to Roger Laverne Erickson and Evelyn Elaine (Kynard).
+He had four younger brothers.
 The nickname "Roky", a contraction of his first and middle names, was given to him by his parents.
+Though Erickson's father had named his son after himself, Roger did not want Roky to be known as "Roger Junior".
 His father, an architect and civil engineer, was stern and disapproving of Erickson's countercultural attitudes, once forcibly cutting his son's hair rather than allow him to grow it out Beatles-style.
 His mother was an amateur artist and opera singer, and encouraged Erickson's musical talent by taking guitar lessons herself so she could teach him.

-Erickson was interested in music from his youth, playing piano from age five and taking up guitar at 10.
+Interested in music from his youth, he played piano from age five and took up guitar at 10.
 He attended school in Austin and dropped out of Travis High School in 1965, one month before graduating, rather than cut his hair to conform to the school dress code.

+He also acted as a child, and was enrolled in the Civic Children’s Theatre School in Austin from an early age.
+He appeared in several local productions between 1958-59, including roles as the Mad Hatter in Alice in Wonderland, Sonny in Cat on a Hot Tin Roof and Indian Joe in a dramatization of Tom Sawyer.

+Erickson had an early fascination with horror films, and would make unaccompanied trips to the cinema to watch them.

+The Spades

-Erickson wrote his first songs, "You're Gonna Miss Me" and "We Sell Soul", at age 15, and started a band with neighborhood friends which evolved into his first notable group, the Spades.
-The Spades scored a regional hit with "We Sell Soul"; the song is included as an unlisted bonus track on Erickson's 1995 album All That May Do My Rhyme and was adapted as "Don't Fall Down" by the 13th Floor Elevators for their debut album.
-In 1967, Erickson appeared on labelmate Red Krayola's debut album The Parable of Arable Land, playing electric organ on "Hurricane Fighter Plane" and harmonica on "Transparent Radiation".
+Erickson wrote his first songs, "You're Gonna Miss Me" and "We Sell Soul", at age 15.
+His first band was The Roulettes, later renamed The Missing Links, before joining The Spades when their original singer left.
+They would travel round Texas performing at frat events on San Antonio and Dallas.
+The Spades scored a regional hit with "We Sell Soul", released in November 1965.

+The song is included as an unlisted bonus track on Erickson's 1995 album All That May Do My Rhyme and was adapted as "Don't Fall Down" by the 13th Floor Elevators for their debut album.